 Artist and Educator , Cambridge, MA

 Bruce Myren is a photographer and educator based in Cambridge, MA.
 Myren’s research centers on issues of place, history, and memory; projects include The Fortieth Parallel, and Fort Juniper, in his hometown of Amherst.
 Exhibited nationally, his photographs have been published in PDNedu, Fraction Magazine, View Camera Magazine, Huffington Post, Petapixel, and Slate.
+Currently, Myren is an Adjunct Professor at Leslie University College of Art and Design; Lecturer at Northeastern University; and recently was a Visiting Lecturer of Art at Amherst College; and Critic at the Rhode Island School of Design.
+He is the Chair of the Northeast Region of the Society for Photographic Education.
 In 2014, he received a Cambridge Arts Council grant to photograph the Washington Elm on Cambridge Common.
 He is represented in Boston by Gallery Kayafas. www.brucemyren.com

 Independent Photographer, West Newton, MA